achrefjaziri/CracktalConcreteSimulator/README.md

 Options to run it

-1. Open Blender.
-Run the script from text editor
+1. Ensure you are inside blenderpython folder in commandline by using cd command.Type in command line:  blender default.blend --background --python blenderpython.py
-2. Type in command line:  blender default.blend --background --python blenderpython.py
+2. Open blender.
+Open text editor.
+Load blenderpython.py.
+Open pythonconsole.
+Use os.chdir and change directory to blenderpython folder.
+Run blenderpython.py from text editor.

 ## Details regarding the code implementation